 “That's kind of where our name came from,” says Kathryn.
 “Take your adventure on to wherever that may be, whether it's biking or camping or exploring.”

-And as they continued to share their story from the front seat of their truck, dialling in to our meeting by phone and WiFi, that’s exactly what they’ve managed to build at Aventuron: a business that lets them take their adventure on to wherever they want to go.
+And as they continued to share their story from the front seat of their truck, dialing in to our meeting by phone and WiFi, that’s exactly what they’ve managed to build at Aventuron: a business that lets them take their adventure on to wherever they want to go.

 Scaling the business intentionally, with a focus on service